kristynrb/online_teaching_resources/README.md

 <hr>

 ### Directions for Students
-The online can be trickier than the in-person classroom when giving directions.
-Connectivity issues, distractions, etc. can get in the way of hear verbal directions.
+The online classroom can be trickier than the in-person classroom when giving directions.
+Connectivity issues, distractions, etc. can get in the way of hearing verbal directions.

 It is **very important** to have both **written** and **verbal** instructions _whenever_ you want the students to do something.